Bill Cornish

 William Rodolph Cornish (9 August 1937 – 8 January 2022) was an Australian legal scholar and academic who was based in the United Kingdom.
 He was Herchel Smith Professor of Intellectual Property Law at the University of Cambridge from 1995 to 2004.

 Early life and education

-Born in South Australia on 9 August 1937, Cornish graduated with a law degree at the University of Adelaide in 1960 and then came to England to carry out postgraduate study; he completed a Bachelor of Civil Law degree at the University of Oxford, graduating in 1962.
+Born in Adelaide, South Australia on 9 August 1937, Cornish graduated with a law degree at the University of Adelaide in 1960 and then came to England to carry out postgraduate study; he completed a Bachelor of Civil Law degree at the University of Oxford, graduating in 1962.

 Career

 In 1962, Cornish was appointed Lecturer in Law at the London School of Economics (LSE) and was called to the bar at Lincoln's Inn the following year.
 He moved from the LSE to Queen Mary College, London, in 1969 to be Reader of Law, but returned to the LSE in 1970 when he was appointed Professor of English Law.
 In 1990, he became Professor of Law at the University of Cambridge and a fellow of Magdalene College, Cambridge.
 In 1995 was appointed Herchel Smith Professor of Intellectual Property Law and served in that chair until retiring in 2004.
 He was also President of Magdalene College from 1998 to 2001 and Director of the Centre for European Legal Studies in the university's Faculty of Law from 1991 to 1994.